MicrosoftDocs/power-automate-docs/articles/desktop-flows/edit-desktop.md

 ## Handle error conditions

 Unexpected conditions can arise during playback.
-These conditions can cause your UI flows to fail.
+These conditions can cause your desktop flows to fail.
 You can use advanced error handling capabilities to create alternate steps when unexpected conditions arise.

 Here are the steps to do so.

 1. Sign into [Power Automate](https://powerautomate.microsoft.com) with your school or work account.
-1. Select **My flows** > **UI flows**.
+1. Select **My flows** > **Desktop flows**.
 1. Select **More commands** (the three vertical dots for the UI flow you want to edit).
 1. Select **Edit**.
 1. Select the down arrow that's located immediately before the UI flow step to which you want to add error handling, and then select **+** (Insert new step).